University Health Service (UHS)

 Some procedures and tests (e.g., allergy skin tests/patch tests) are not covered by this insurance plan.
 Services excluded from coverage are listed on the last page of the BC/BS Summary of Benefit, which is available on the UHS web site in "Health Insurance for Full-time Students."

 - We encourage you to speak with the UHS Insurance Advisor to confirm your insurance coverage and ask questions about coverage.
-She can explain your insurance coverage and assist you in filing a claim.
-She can be reached at email@example.com or 585-275-2637.
-Her office will be located in the new University Health Service Building on the River Campus.
+The UHS Insurance Advisors can be reached at firstname.lastname@example.org or 585-275-2637.
+Their offices are located on the second floor of the UHS Building on the River Campus.

 For patients on other insurance plans (i.e., not the UR Student BC/BS Insurance):